jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_alarm_monitoredserver_connectionfailure.md

-<p>Possible things to consider:</p>

-  <p><b>VMware Server address</b></p>
+## VMware Server address

-<p>The VMware Server address is entered on the VMware Server | Connection Details screen.
-Click Configure | Connections and select the VMware connection type; right click on the connection and select Properties.</p>
+The VMware Server address is entered on the VMware Server \| Connection Details screen.
+Click Configure \| Connections and select the VMware connection type; right click on the connection and select Properties.

-<p>Check the address is a valid IP address or hostname of the ESX server or VirtualCenter server.</p>
+Check the address is a valid IP address or hostname of the ESX server or VirtualCenter server.

-<p>If you have a VirtualCenter server then connect to that in preference to the ESX host.
-That way if the virtual machine migrates from one host to another the VirtualCenter server can still be interrogated for data for the virtual machine.</p>
+If you have a VirtualCenter server then connect to that in preference to the ESX host.
+That way if the virtual machine migrates from one host to another the VirtualCenter server can still be interrogated for data for the virtual machine.

-  <p><b>Authentication</b></p>
+## Authentication

-  <p>Authentication to the VMware Server is defined on the VMware Server | Connection Details screen.
-Click Configure | Connections and select the VMware connection type; right click on the connection and select Properties.</p>
+Authentication to the VMware Server is defined on the VMware Server \| Connection Details screen.
+Click Configure \| Connections and select the VMware connection type; right click on the connection and select Properties.

-  <p>Verify the user has at least a read-only role for the ESX server or VirtualCenter server.</p>
+Verify the user has at least a read-only role for the ESX server or VirtualCenter server.

-  <p><b>VMware Server availability</b></p>
+## VMware Server availability

-  <p>Verify the VMware Server is available and accessible over the network.
-Verify TCP port 135 is open</p>
+Verify the VMware Server is available and accessible over the network.
+Verify TCP port 135 is open

-<p><strong>Note:</strong> The alarm will clear automatically if the error is due to the service being down or network problems and the error condition goes away.</p>
+{% include note.html content="The alarm will clear automatically if the error is due to the service being down or network problems and the error condition goes away." %}

-* Check the connection to the service.
-* Check the availability of the service.
-* Check the network.

-If WMI queries fail then a Windows Connection Failure alarm is raised on the third successive failed attempt, not on every failed attempt.

 {% include links.html %}